Fall Again

 "Fall Again" is a song written for Michael Jackson by Walter Afanasieff and Robin Thicke with some lyrics written by Jackson.
-He recorded a demo of the song in 1999, with a leaked video which was released in 2004, and The full (Demo) audio of the song was leaked on YouTube many times shortly after his death in 2009.
+He recorded his demo of the song in 1999.
+Songwriter Afanasieff confirmed in January 2000, "We worked to the point that we were three-fourths of the way finished, then the incident happened when his son (Prince) got very sick.
+We’re going to have to reserve a little spot to finish the song."
+The demo was later released on November 16, 2004, as an album track of Jackson's limited edition box set The Ultimate Collection.
 In 2010, a version by Kenny G with Robin Thicke on vocals became a hit.
 The song has been performed by many artists.
 Jackson recorded a demo of the song in 1999 during the sessions for his album Invincible, but the song was never finished.
-Songwriter Afanasieff confirmed in January 2000, "We worked to the point that we were three-fourths of the way finished, then the incident happened when his son (Prince) got very sick.
-We’re going to have to reserve a little spot to finish the song."
-The demo was released on November 16, 2004, as an album track of Jackson's limited edition box set The Ultimate Collection.

 Glenn Lewis version

 Canadian R&B artist Glenn Lewis recorded the song for Maid in Manhattan, a film released on December 10, 2002 starring Jennifer Lopez and Ralph Fiennes.
 He makes an appearance in the film performing the song at a charity gala.
 Soulful and reminiscent of traditional R&B, the song received 5 out of 5 stars on Amazon Music.
 This version was also featured on a 2003 Universal Music compilation album titled Smooth Jazz Cafe 5.